chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/streams.md

 XMLWriter? xml = null;

-using (xmlFileStream = File.Create(file.xml)) // The using statement automatically generates a finally statement {							// that calls Dipose on any object that implements IDisposable.
+using (xmlFileStream = File.Create(file.xml)) // The using statement automatically generates a finally statement {							// that calls Dispose on any object that implements IDisposable.
 	using (xml = XmlWriter.Create(xmlFileStream, // Wrap the file stream in an XML writer stream helper. new XmlWriterSettings { Indent = true} ))  // Automatically indent nested elements.
 	{